 Reporting on AD users

 In the previous recipe, you created a report on computer accounts that may be of interest.
 User and group accounts are also worth tracking.
 If a user has not logged on for a reasonable period, the account could be a security risk.
 Likewise, a user with membership in a privileged account (for example, Enterprise Admins) could be used by an attacker.
-IT Professionals know how easy it is just to put someone ins a high privilege group than to set up more fine-grained permissions using something like Just Enough Administration (see “Implementing JEA”)
+IT professionals know how easy it is just to put someone in a high privilege group than to set up more fine-grained permissions using something like Just Enough Administration (see “Implementing JEA”)

 Regular reporting can help focus on accounts that could be usefully de-activated, removed from a security group, or removed altogether.